Waujito/youtubeUnblock/README.md

 - `--seg2delay=<delay>` This flag forces **youtubeUnblock** to wait a little bit before send the 2nd part of the split packet.

+- `--sni-domains=<comma separated domain list>|all` List of domains you want to be handled by SNI.
+Use this string if you want to change default domain list.
+Defaults to `googlevideo.com,ggpht.com,ytimg.com,youtube.com,play.google.com,youtu.be,googleapis.com,googleusercontent.com,gstatic.com,l.google.com`.
+You can pass **all** if you want for every *ClientHello* to be handled.
+You can exclude some domains with `--exclude-domains` flag.

+- `--exclude-domains=<comma separated domain list>` List of domains to be excluded from targeting.

 - `--udp-mode={drop|fake}` This flag specifies udp handling strategy.
 If drop udp packets will be dropped (useful for quic when browser can fallback to tcp), if fake udp will be faked.
 Defaults to fake.

 - `--udp-fake-seq-len=<amount of faking packets sent>` Specifies how much faking packets will be sent over the network.
 Defaults to 6.